Dirac-Majorana neutrinos distinction in four-body decays: Branching ratio computation

 getting the results:

-As we can see, these branching ratios are many orders of magnitude smaller than the ones obtained in (\ref{eqn:BRt}) and (\ref{eqn:BRm}).
-Also, the BR calculated is the same for Dirac and Majorana neutrinos, in agreement with the DMCT theorem.
+As we can see, these branching ratios are many orders of magnitude smaller than the ones obtained, using the KMS method, in (\ref{eqn:BRt}) and (\ref{eqn:BRm}).
+Also, the BR calculated is the same for Dirac and Majorana neutrinos, in agreement with the DMCT theorem, being all consistent with our previous discussions.